-The table below shows the aggregate underwriting commissions Distributors received in connection with the offering of the Fund's Class A, C and R shares, the net underwriting discounts and commissions Distributors retained after allowances to dealers, and the amounts Distributors received in connection with redemptions or repurchases of shares for the last two fiscal years ended March 31:
+The table below shows the aggregate underwriting commissions Distributors received in connection with the offering of the Fund's Class A and C shares, the net underwriting discounts and commissions Distributors retained after allowances to dealers, and the amounts Distributors received in connection with redemptions or repurchases of shares for the last three fiscal years ended March 31:

 Total Commissions Received (\$) Amount Retained by Distributors (\$) Amount Received in Connection with Redemptions and Repurchases (\$)

-2013 236,965 40,149 3,113

-20121 33,950 6,038
+2014 35,978 5,627 102

+2013 9,972 1,317 1,009

+2012 15,274 1,741 5,518

-1. For the period October 3, 2011 (effective date) through March 31, 2012.
-Distributors may be entitled to payments from the Fund under the Rule 12b-1 plans, as discussed below.
+Distributors may be entitled to payments from the Fund under the distribution plans, as discussed below.
 Except as noted, Distributors received no other compensation from the Fund for acting as underwriter.

-Distribution and service (12b-1) fees - Class A, C and R The board has adopted a separate plan pursuant to Rule 12b-1 for each class.
+Distribution and service (12b-1) fees - Class A and

+C The board has adopted a separate distribution plan for each class.
 Although the plans differ in some ways for each class, each plan is designed to benefit the Fund and its shareholders.
-The plans are expected to, among other things, increase advertising of the Fund, encourage purchases of Fund shares and service to its shareholders, and increase or maintain assets of the

-Fund so that certain fixed expenses may be spread over a broader asset base, with a positive impact on per share expense ratios.
-In addition, a positive cash flow into the Fund is useful in managing the Fund because the investment manager has more flexibility in taking advantage of new investment opportunities and handling shareholder redemptions.
+The plans are expected to, among other things, increase advertising of the Fund, encourage purchases of Fund shares and service to its shareholders, and increase or maintain assets of the Fund so that certain fixed expenses may be spread over a broader asset base, with a positive impact on per share expense ratios.
+In addition, a positive cash flow into the Fund is useful in managing the Fund because the investment manager has more flexibility in taking advantage of new investment opportunities and handling shareholder repurchases.

 Under each plan, the Fund pays Distributors or others for the expenses of activities that are primarily intended to sell shares of the class.
 These expenses also may include service fees paid to securities dealers or others who have executed a servicing agreement with the Fund, Distributors or its affiliates and who provide service or account maintenance to shareholders (service fees); and the expenses of printing prospectuses and reports used for sales purposes, of marketing support and of preparing and distributing sales literature and advertisements.
 Together, these expenses, including the service fees, are "eligible expenses."
-The 12b-1 fees charged to each class are based only on the fees attributable to that particular class.
+The 12b-1 fees charged to each class are based only on the fees attributable to that particular class and are calculated, as a percentage of such class' net assets, over the 12-month period of February 1 through January 31.
+Because this 12-month period may not match the Fund's fiscal year, the amount, as a percentage of a class' net assets, for the Fund's fiscal year may vary from the amount stated under the applicable plan, but will never exceed that amount during the 12-month period of February 1 through January 31.

-The Class A, C and R plans.
-The Fund may pay up to 0.30% per year of Class A's average daily net assets.
-Of this amount, the Fund may pay up to 0.30% to Distributors or others, out of which Distributors generally will retain 0.05% for distribution expenses.
-The Fund pays Distributors up to 1% per year of Class C's average daily net assets, out of which 0.25% may be paid for services to the shareholders (service fees).
-For Class R shares, the Fund pays Distributors up to 0.50% per year of the class's average daily net assets.
-The Class C and R plans also may be used to pay Distributors for advancing commissions to securities dealers with respect to the initial sale of Class C and R shares.
+The Class A and C plans.
+The Fund pays Distributors up to 0.35% per year of Class A's average daily net assets, out of which 0.25% may be paid for services to the shareholders (service fees).
+The Fund pays Distributors up to 1% per year of Class C's average daily net assets.
+The board of trustees has set, until further notice, the Class A distribution and service fees paid by the Fund to Distributors at 0.30% per year of Class A's average daily net assets, out of which 0.25% may be paid for services to the shareholders (service fees).
+The Class C plan also may be used to pay Distributors for advancing commissions to securities dealers with respect to the initial sale of Class C shares.